precious3173/Goal_Reminder/README.md

 # Goal_Reminder
-Remind users of their life goals
+An app that uses Alarm manager, firebase database and room database Remind users of their life goals by sending notification